The best (and worst) stock markets of 2016

 He predicted that Trump's pro-oil policies would be a major boost for the energy exporter.

 Oslo's All-Share index has been on a steady climb since the 2008 financial crisis, though it experienced a major pullback in early 2016 as oil prices crashed.
+It since rebounded and made a 18% gain this year.

 Norway's economy and markets are heavily reliant on oil, so the fact that crude prices have more than doubled from their February lows has helped energy stocks surge.